clovvis/NPA/README.md

     --cleanup-age 24
 -----------------------------------------------------------------------

-* Uso: ./run_corporate_capture.sh
+* Usage: ./run_corporate_capture.sh

-* Dica: Ajuste IPs para sua sub-rede (ex.: use ip route para gateway).
+* Tip: Adjust IPs for your subnet (e.g., use ip route for gateway).

-3. Análise Offline de PCAP de Ferramenta Externa (Offline from Wireshark) Processe um arquivo PCAP capturado por Wireshark, extraindo apenas certificados TLS:
+3. Offline PCAP Analysis from External Tool (Offline from Wireshark)

+Process a PCAP file captured by Wireshark, extracting only TLS certificates:

 #!/bin/bash
 # run_offline_analysis.sh